Tracking Secure by Design progress

 When delivering a digital service you should keep track of a Secure by Design confidence profile to ensure cyber security remains integral and good practice is being applied as the service evolves.

-A self assessment tracker has been developed which aligns with the Secure by Design principles you need to meet throughout the service delivery lifecycle.
+The Secure by Design self assessment tracker aligns with the Secure by Design principles you need to meet throughout the service delivery life cycle.
 Delivery managers should integrate completion of the self assessment tracker into regular activities involving the relevant team members.
-This will allow you to:
+This will allow your project to:

 - maintain a live measure of confidence to reflect whether the delivery team is following the Secure by Design approach